dotlang/language/README.md

 - There is no inheritance.
 Composition is used instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is public.
 - The order of the contents of source code file matters: First `import` section, `type` section, fields and finally methods.
-- After creation of any instance of a class (including static instance), `_()` method will be called if it exists.
-You can initialize the instance in this method.

 ###Class members